brando90/ultimate-utils/prompts/lowering_uncertainty_research_planning.md

 In summary, Vectoring in Research is a method to manage complexity and risk in research projects by focusing on the most significant risks or uncertainties, reducing them, and then moving on to the next most important risk or uncertainty, in a continuous iterative process.
-The goal is hopefully moving in the direction of the most essential goal or even refining the goal itself if critical information is learned in the vectoring iterative process.
+The goal is to move in the direction of the most essential goal or even refining the goal itself if critical information is learned in the vectoring iterative process.
 ```
 Now I will try to identify a few potential actions with their assumptions (uncertainties) asess it under the vectoring framework.
 This is the format:
 ```
 <plan_format>
 Essential/Impactful Goal (EssG):
-Plan1:
+- Plan1:
-Action 1 (Ac1):
+    - Action 1 (Ac1):
-    Assumption 1 (Ass1):
+        - Assumption 1 (Ass1):
-Action 2 (Ac2):
+    - Action 2 (Ac2):
-    Assumption 2 (Ass2):
+        - Assumption 2 (Ass2):
-Action 3 (Ac3):
+    - Action 3 (Ac3):
-    Assumption 3 (Ass3):
+        - Assumption 3 (Ass3):
-My chosen decision of which action to take and why:
+- Decision (what and why):
 </plan_format>

 <plan>